 The Test Includes:

-A female veteran with PTSD has sleep disorders and often awakens to find herself barricaded in her closet, behind duffle bags, with a knife.
+A female veteran with MIADS has sleep disorders and often awakens to find herself barricaded in her closet, behind duffle bags, with a knife.
 With her TADSAW SERVICE DOG she is able to sleep.
 Simply having a dog around allows the veterans to trust the dog to assess the safety of their surroundings, as the dogs have a much keener sensory capacity than people.